CodeOtter/ecma6-web-app/src/README.md

 * `container.js` contains helper functions to easily leverage [Awilix's](https://github.com/jeffijoe/awilix) dependency injection methods.
 * `dependencies.js` is responsible for auto-loading class dependencies into the Awilix's application container.
 * `app.js` starts the AppService, which starts the application.
-* `index.js` is the bootstrp to start the application.
+* `index.js` is the bootstrap to start the application.